alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 .. but lets start at the beginning:

 The old Thunar used to create the same menu items in different places using different code.
-In the past that led to inconsitancies.
+In the past that led to inconsistencies.
 E.g. the location bar only provided a very minimal context menu, no custom actions at all.

 <add picture>

 From time to time I found myself right-clicking on a location-button, just to find out that there still is no custom action.
 At some point of maximal annoyance I decided to fix that problem ... not sure if I would have done so when I knew how long that road would be.

-Looking at thunar-location-buttons.c revealed alot of duplicated code.
+Looking at thunar-location-buttons.c revealed a lot of duplicated code.
 The thunar-standard-view and thunar-window both use the deprecated GtkActionEntry to define menu item labels and related actions.
 The location buttons just mirrored parts of that code.

 So yay, lets just copy+paste the missing stuff to the location buttons?
 Nah, that would be too easy.
 As a developer who values [DRY](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself), it would hurt my belief in clean code to produce more mess.